ramos-04/gitops-scaling/README.md

 - Compare the different scaling metrics like cpu, memory, request count considering your product requirements, setup & future vision and choose a metric that fits the best so that you can achieve the best scaling results.

 - As depicted in our load testing report, we have achieved a success rate of 91.34% and an error rate of 8.66% with the HTTP responses.
-The error rate existed as our applications namely cors-proxy-server and target-mock-server are sample applications holding basic handling.
-They are not robust production ready applications.
-To achieve robust scaling, proper handling need to be done in the application code as well.
+The error rate existed as our applications namely cors-proxy-server and target-mock-server are sample applications with basic code handling.
+They are not coded as robust production ready applications.
+To achieve robust scaling with 0% error rate, these applications should be coded robustly handling all the edge scenarious.

+- This setup is tested with a traffic increasing from 0 to 1000 requests per second.
+For higher loads like 10k, 100k requests/second, you do not need to explicitly modify the infrastructure configurations as karpenter will perform automatic scale up and scale down operations as the traffic increases and decreases respectively.

 - As a good practice, high availability should be configured for the cluster add-on software as well.
 Pod Disruption Budget can be leveraged to boost high availability

 - Terraform(IAC) should perform the EKS cluster provisioning and complete ArgoCD bootstrapping(installation of ArgoCD software and ArgoCD Application).
 After that GitOps should take over and automatically install all the cluster add-ons(karpenter, metrics server, etc) and the applications(cors-proxy-server, target-mock-server, etc).